vnchlsn/OsmoFold/docs/osmofold_local.rst

 **Arguments:**

-- **`seq`**: The amino acid sequence for which you want to compute RASA values.
+- **`seq`**: A string containing the amino acid sequence for which you want to compute RASA values.

       Example: `"ACD"`

-- **`sasa_list`**: A list of SASA values with indices corresponding to the input sequence.
+- **`sasa_list`**: A list of SASA values with indices corresponding to the input sequence, stored as floats.

       Example: `[87.0, 135.2, 99.1]`

 **Returns:**
-A list of RASA values with indices corresponding to the input sequence.
+A list of  floating-point RASA values with indices corresponding to the input sequence.

    Example: `[0.75, 0.89, 0.81]`

+---

 protein_unfolded_dG()
 ----------------------